quhaichao/AI_connectome/README.md

-# Early functional correlation facilitates artificial neural network learning
+# Early functional connectome is critical for artificial network learning

-This repository contains the analysis and source-figure generation code accompanying the manuscript **“Early functional correlation facilitates artificial neural network learning.”**
+This repository contains the analysis and source-figure generation code accompanying the manuscript **“Early functional connectome is critical for artificial network learning.”**

 ## Connectomic framework